 Today I feel a bit worse, so I’m glad I went out yesterday.
 Hopefully I’ll start feeling better tomorrow.

 Note: you can click on any of these to go to Flickr where you can see a larger version.
-You can see more of my Viera Wetlands photos in this set, and I’ve collected some Nikon D7000 photos in this set.
+You can see more of my Viera Wetlands photos in this set.

 ©2010, Ed Rosack.
 All rights reserved.